mateomtverde/matts-pc-building/content/computer-tower/size selection.md

 ## Full Tower

 The full tower offers endless options for the PC builder.
 Multiple [[cooling requirements]], [[size selection]], and [[motherboard compatibility]] are achieved when selecting the full tower to build a PC.
-This option is normally something a builder would choose if on a budget.
+This option is normally something a builder would not choose if on a budget.

 ## Summary